 Do you also photograph portrait sessions like families or boudoir?

 Yes!!
 I love photographing portraits.
-After having my own baby boy, I see how quickly children change and I value capturing these fleeting moments.
-Some of my most valued possessions are the photographs I have from the first few weeks of my son’s life.
+After having my own children, I see how quickly they change and I value capturing these fleeting moments.
+Some of my most valued possessions are the photographs I have from the first few weeks of my sons' lives.

 And boudoir is one of my favorite things to photograph!
 It makes a perfect present for that special someone in your life.

 Please check out my family portfolio and my boudoir portfolio.
 I often photograph anniversary sessions for couples as well.